christoph-dt/prometheus-demo/readme.md

 # Prometheus Demo

 Creating a demo environment to monitor metric ingestions from Prometheus to Dynatrace.
-In this example we will create a Nginx Pod which will be monitored
+With this example, you will be able to deploy an NGINX pod which will be monitored by a Prometheus exporter and the metrics will be ingested into your Dynatrace environment.

 ## Prerequisites
 - Kubernetes Cluster